superyyy100/next-ar-p1/README.md

 ## Purpose

-Buidl a NextJS 15 app router + supabase auth template and include as less as package for refer. https://supabase.com/ui/docs/nextjs/password-based-auth
+Build a NextJS 15 app router + supabase auth template and include as less as package for refer. https://supabase.com/ui/docs/nextjs/password-based-auth

 ## Deploy on Vercel